 Heritage Christian University College Hosts Transformative Faculty and Staff Research Retreat (FSRR)

-Heritage Christian University College > News > Heritage Christian University College Hosts Transformative Faculty and Staff Research Retreat (FSRR)
+Heritage Christian University > News > Heritage Christian University College Hosts Transformative Faculty and Staff Research Retreat (FSRR)

 From August 6th to 9th, 2024, Heritage’s Research and Grants Centre (RGC) hosted a highly successful faculty and staff research retreat under the theme “Reforming and Transforming Research at Heritage.”
 The four-day event aimed to elevate research capacity, enhance collaboration, and equip participants with essential tools for pursuing and managing research grants effectively.